netdata/netdata/docs/guides/monitor/anomaly-detection.md

 anomalies: yes
 ```

-[Restart the Agent](/docs/configure/start-stop-restart.md) with `sudo systemctl restart netdata` to start up the
+[Restart the Agent](/docs/configure/start-stop-restart.md) with `sudo systemctl restart netdata`, or the [appropriate
-anomalies collector.
-By default, the model training process runs every 30 minutes, and uses the previous 4 hours of
+method](/docs/configure/start-stop-restart.md) for your system, to start up the anomalies collector.
+By default, the
+model training process runs every 30 minutes, and uses the previous 4 hours of metrics to establish a baseline for
-metrics to establish a baseline for health and performance across the default included charts.
+health and performance across the default included charts.

 > 💡 The anomaly collector may need 30-60 seconds to finish its initial training and have enough data to start
 > generating anomaly scores.
 You may need to refresh your browser tab for the **Anomalies** section to appear in menus